r-andy79/milestone-project-1-band-website/README.md

 # First Milestone Project - The Band Website - Code Institute
+This is my The Monkees band website built as my fiest milestone project.
+The main goal for it is to promote the band in the Internet.
+The website is targeted towards existing and potential fans and also the clients, who would like to book the band to play at their events.
+I was aiming to achieve clean and simple design and I wanted the website to be 'older user' friendly, so the more mature fans, that are not that familiar with the Internet were able to easily navigate and find the guidance (i.e. on how to download a song) as well as all the information they would require.
+I also wanted to achieve kind of a vintage look by using color palette that was typical for the 60s and 70s of the previous century and also a suitable typography.
+The webpage was created using mobile first design approach.
+The layout changes depending on the device that it is being viewed on.
 ## UX
 My first goal in the design of the webpage was to provide fans and potential clients with a webpage that is simple, but provides all the information and is easy to navigate.
 It was also important that the design is pleasing to the eye of the user.
 User stories: